rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 * The archive destroys the information source after the operation.
 * The backup preserves the source of information after the operation.

-These operations consist in saving information in a file, on a peripheral or a support (tapes, disks, ...).
+These operations consist of saving information in a file, on a peripheral or a supported media (tapes, disks, ...).

 ### The process

-Backup requires a lot of discipline and rigor from the system administrator.
+Backups require a lot of discipline and rigor from the system administrator.
 It is necessary to ask the following questions:

 * What is the appropriate medium?
 * What should be backed up?